French battleship Richelieu: Under Vichy control: 1940–1942

 After returning to port, work began to prepare the ship for action as quickly as possible.
-Marzin ordered that a stockpile of 330 mm propellant charges that had been stocked for the battleship before France's surrender to be converted into charges that were usable by Richelieu.
+Marzin ordered that a stockpile of 330 mm propellant charges that had been stocked for the battleship before France's surrender be converted into charges that were usable by Richelieu.
 The secondary guns were readied for action ten days later, but they lacked a director capable of tracking aerial targets, so they could be used against surface ships only.
 Under the terms of the armistice, Richelieu was to be returned to Toulon, where she would be demobilized, though the Germans later decided against permitting the move, as they feared the British would try to seize the ship during the passage through the Strait of Gibraltar; the British, meanwhile, were under the mistaken impression that the Germans sought to seize the French fleet for their own use.
 This led to Operation Catapult, a series of attacks on French warships to neutralize vessels that would not defect to the Free French.